WillySung/stm32f4_example/README.md

 stm32f4-examples
 ================

 Examples programs for STM32F4Discovery board.
 These examples were written while I was exploring STM32F407VGT microcontroller.
-I think this is may be helpful somebody.
+I think this may be helpful for somebody.

 stm32f4d_template
 -----------------